Persistent Pulmonary Hypertension of the Newborn

 - Only take medications that your doctor has approved.

-- Avoid taking NSAIDs or SSRIs.
+- Avoid taking certain anti-inflammatory or antidepressant medication.
 Talk to your doctor about alternatives that may be safer.

 Healthy Children—American Academy of Pediatrics http://www.healthychildren.org